-These are all valid reasons to state your piece, to withdraw your social participation, and to walk away from a relationship with any person who treats you with intentional or corrosive accidental displacement of their own self-loathing and or malice.
-But if you are still not sure if some social crime or harm a blood relative or marriage partner has chosen to do to advantage themselves while doing harm to you… consider the following self-help version of a sorting-hat trick.
+These are all valid reasons to state your piece, to withdraw your social participation, and to walk away from a relationship with any person who treats you with an intentional or corrosive accidental displacement of their own self-loathing and or malice.
+But if you are still not sure if some social crime or harm a blood relative or marriage partner has chosen to do to advantage themselves while harming you… consider the following self-help version of a sorting-hat trick.

-Read Campbell’s seven steps out loud to yourself in the mirror at least once or more per day until you are able to really handle the reality of the right thing to do regard to this particular situation.
+Read Campbell’s seven steps out loud to yourself in the mirror at least once or more per day until you can really handle the reality of the right thing to do concerning this particular situation.

 If someone is treating you poorly and their social offenses against you or others are on the list above, your mind and body already know.
 Now, it’s up to you to do the right thing starting with being able to look yourself in the face and to have a frank discussion with yourself about how the problematic person in question has been treating you or any single act that regardless of how much you love them or how great the rest of your historical relationship was being around them is no longer — for physical or emotional safety reasons alone — an “option”.

 When it’s time to let them be a person you used to know, give yourself permission to set and enforce healthy boundaries.
 State your piece to give yourself and them a sense of closure and walk away.

 If they hoover understand they are hoovering and say no to continuing social or emotional involvement with any form of present or future tense of the person.
 And bubble up.